GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 We can visually inspect the cross validation plots to select features.
 The results include the following best parameters for random forest based on AUC: `max_depth`: 5, `max_features`: 5, and `n_estimators`: 100.

-The confusion matrix below was constructed using the holdout data (year 1990 and beyound).
+The confusion matrix below was constructed using the holdout data (year 1990 and beyond).
 Our results are decent for a simple model using limited features.
 We are right about 72% of the time.
 This compares with the fact that it rains ~43% of the time in Seattle.
 Our current model is better than the naive decision to predict rain everyday (or no rain everyday).

 ![png](./output13.png)